Sharmin-Jahan-Codes/PyHTTP-Flask/README.md

 # PyHTTP-Flask

-Create a sinple HTTP server using only Python3.
+Create a simple HTTP server using only Python3.

 ## Simple HTTP Serverr